Skip to content

 4. Make the strongest offer possible.

-Make your initial offer as strong as possible, using recent sales data to determine the amount.
-With other buyers lining up to make offers, you might not get a second chance.
+Make your initial offer as strong as possible by using recent sales data to determine the amount.
+With other buyers lining up to make offers, you might not get a second chance to present your offer.

 5. Be ready to pounce when the right home comes along.